CrAzyScreamx/llm-council/README.md

 - **Frontend:** React + Vite, react-markdown for rendering
 - **Storage:** JSON files in `data/conversations/`
 - **Package Management:** uv for Python, npm for JavaScript

+## Vibe Code Alert

+This project was 99% vibe coded as a fun Saturday hack because I wanted to explore and evaluate a number of LLMs side by side in the process of [reading books together with LLMs](https://x.com/karpathy/status/1990577951671509438).
+It's nice and useful to see multiple responses side by side, and also the cross-opinions of all LLMs on each other's outputs.
+I'm not going to support it in any way, it's provided here as is for other people's inspiration and I don't intend to improve it.
+Code is ephemeral now and libraries are over, ask your LLM to change it in whatever way you like.